 Getting Around Las Vegas

-Vegas is not really about boutique hotels.
-I am sure there some but honestly to have the full Vegas experience I am breaking with my boutique positioning and saying go for the full-on decadent 5-star experience – I consider it almost a tourist attraction to do this!
+Las Vegas is not really about boutique hotels.
+I am sure there are some but honestly to have the full Vegas experience I am breaking with my boutique positioning and saying go for the full-on decadent 5-star experience – I consider it almost a tourist attraction to do this.

-For a more old world vegas experience check out Caesars Palace and New York New York.
+For a more old-world Las Vegas experience check out New York New York.

 Getting to Las Vegas

 There are some fantastic drives around Las Vegas – explore canyons, drive to the Grand Canyon or use it for 7 Magic Mountains and the Outlet Mall.

 Las Vegas is like an adult Disneyland – it is just so much fun and so over the top.
 I enjoyed it far more than I expected.
 But it is not just about the slot machine cliche.
 There are loads of things to do in Las Vegas that aren’t gambling.

 Some of the top tours on offer include: